gopro/labs/docs/control/extensions/README.md

 - **WBDV=1** - White Balance DiVe improvements.
 Rather than WARM for improving diving white balance, which effects WB the same at all depths, WBDV is more automatic – as the scene get more blue, the more the red channel is gain up.
 Currently $WBDV=1 is uses =2.33,4.0 internally (gaining red 4x after red gain hits 2.33), so you can try tuning this yourself e.g. $WBDV=2.4,5.0
 - **SHEL=1** - Using $SHEL=1 enables a command shell for Labs over a USB serial port.
 Every experimental, and looking for feedback.
 Connect to COM at 115200 8N1.
 All QR code command work, just type them.
 Used $ commands will report their data back to the shell, e.g. $BITR or $A or $p:T to read variables.
 - **OPNW=1** - Open Network (allows of faster non-secure http vs https to be used with Open GoPro)
-- **DIST=x** - Time-Lapse Video Distance, x is a GPS travel distance between exposures, rather than time for an in-camera computed timelapse.
-When x=1 10m will be used.
+- **DIST=x** - Time-Lapse Video Distance, x is a GPS travel distance between exposures in meters, rather than time for an in-camera computed timelapse.
+So $DIST=5 will set a 5 meter interval for TLV.
+One exception is when x=1, 10 meters will be used, 1 meter is too noisy (GPS errors.)
+So this feature is good for 2 meters of larger.
+For shorter distances or a higher speed, you the new TLV sample rate for 4Hz (p4), for the best distance precision. e.g. mTr5Xp4$DIST=5
 - **GOAL=x** - 0 to 60 (or x) MPH speed timing.
 Not for precision timing, just for fun.
 Drive safe.
 It currents a JPEG in MISC for you speed award.
 All very crude, from a recent hackathon.
 - **GPSL=x** - to enabled continous GPS location logging, even when not capturing, so the capture can log more of you path and adventures.
 Path is saved by day into
 MISC/GPS-yy-mm-dd.gpmf file.
 GPSL=1 logs everything, GPSL=x will only log movement great than x meter from the last stored location.